GovTrack.us tracks the United States Congress and helps Americans participate in their national legislature.

 Joshua Tauberer, president

-Joshua is the founder of GovTrack.us.
-He created GovTrack initially as a hobby in 2004.
-He is a software developer and entrepreneur that has also been a contractor to the United States Congress and the District of Columbia municipal government on improving the publication process of the law, and he is a member of the Open Government Advisory Group to the DC mayor.
+Joshua is the founder of GovTrack.us and created the site initially as a hobby in 2004.
+He is a software engineer and entrepreneur that has also been a contractor for the United States Congress and the District of Columbia municipal government on improving the publication process of the law.
 He holds a Ph.D. from the University of Pennsylvania.

 Jesse Rifkin, staff writer